In this article:

 Tap Into Low Intro Interest Rates

 For the holiday season—and even spending into next year—consider applying for a credit card with a 0% introductory interest rate on purchases.
-If your credit is good, you may qualify for cards such as the Chase Freedom Unlimited® and Discover it® Cash Back, which have no annual fee and will give you more than a year to pay off your holiday purchases without incurring any finance charges.
+If your credit is good, you may qualify for cards that have no annual fee and will give you more than a year to pay off your holiday purchases without incurring any finance charges.
 Note that if you don't pay off your balance in full before the end of the introductory period, any remaining balance will be subject to the card's standard interest rate on purchases.

 How to Pay Down Post-Holiday Debt

 If you end up with some credit card bills over the holidays, or find yourself dealing with debts accumulated earlier in the year, resolve to tackle them methodically in the New Year.
 That can give you a sense of control and ease your stress.
 The avalanche and snowball strategies are both proven approaches that can help you steadily chip away at outstanding credit card balances.
 Pick one of them, or any other system that works for you, and work at reducing your debt.